ikmich/defapi/README.md

 /*
  * Ideally `defapiRegister(app)` should be all that's needed.
 But depending on your express framework, and also on the
- * way the project is already setup currently, you may need to try out what setup process works.
+ * way the project is setup, either method may work for you.
  */
 ```

 ### 3. Test that the setup is working

-Start your server and call the defapi `status` endpoint.
-If it returns a success response, the setup should be fine.
+Start your server and call the defapi `status` endpoint (or any defapi endpoint).
+A success response means the setup
+should be fine.

 ```
 GET http(s)://{PROJECT_API_BASE_PATH}/defapi/status